andizimmerer/andizimmerer.github.io/content/posts/emf-with-gradle/index.md

    We were able to write some very nice End-To-End tests for "Plantestic":
    Take a `.puml` file, run the transformation pipeline on it, _dynamically compile the resulting source code_ during the test, spin up a configured mock server and run the generted test case against the mock server!
    Gosh, this is really what we needed during the project to check that everyhting works as expected!
+ - **No IDE lock-in**:
+   This is pretty much self-explanatory: This approach does not require any specific IDE (=Eclipse).

 # Limitations (Or: Reasons why you don't want to do This)